j0rsa/home-assistant-addons/xray/README.md

 ## About

-This add-on runs Xray-core as a client to connect to your Xray server (VLESS, VMess, Trojan protocols) and provides a local HTTP proxy on port 8080 that you can use to route traffic through your Xray server.
+This add-on runs Xray-core as a client to connect to your Xray server (VLESS, VMess, Trojan protocols) and provides local proxies that you can use to route traffic through your Xray server:

+- **HTTP Proxy**: Port 8080 for HTTP applications
+- **SOCKS Proxy**: Port 1080 for applications supporting SOCKS5 protocol

 ## Configuration